nop33/si/src/content/blog/how-we-will-evaluate-our-impact/index.md

 ### Policy support

 1. change in processes and tools used and
-2. change in the understanding of longterm issues.
+2. change in the understanding of long-term issues.

 ### Field building